 $7M Jury Verdict - Washington v.
 Ford Motor Co.

 Johnny Washington and his son were traveling in their 1994 Ford Explorer when their vehicle was struck by a driver who had run a stop sign.
 The Explorer rolled over twice, fatally injuring Johnny.
 A complaint was filed against Ford Motor Company for negligence, strict liability, failure to warn, and breach of warranties.
 The jury returned a verdict finding that Ford and the driver, in equal measure, had been the proximate cause of Johnny's death.
 The jury awarded $4,652,125 in compensatory damages and $2.5 million in punitive damages.

 $20M Jury Verdict - eLutz and Morris v.
 Club 616 and Amoco Oil Company

 $20 Million Default Judgment was awarded for illegal sale of alcohol to minors.

 Case No. USDC 00-1133

-Johnny Morris was going about his normal duties when dispatched to clean wreckage at the local railroad crossing.
-This particular day a UP train had hit a dump truck.
-Johnny got his head caught in the train when the driver decided to move the train without warning in the middle of clean up.
+Johnny Morris was going about his normal duties when dispatched to clean collision wreckage at the local railroad crossing.
+Johnny's head was lodged against a train when the driver decided to move it without warning.
 Johnny’s skull was crushed, and he was permanently and severely injured.
-Mr. Duncan fought long and hard for Johnny and after a two week trial Johnny was awarded $8,000,000 by a jury.
+Phillip Duncan fought long and hard for Johnny, and after a two-week trial Johnny was awarded $8,000,000 by the jury.

 $4M Jury Verdict - Page v.
 Suitt Construction Co., Inc. et al.